cass-kul/cass-kul.github.io/_exercises/functions-stack.md

 ### Exercise 1

-Convert the following code to Risc-V assembly.
+Convert the following code to RISC-V assembly.
 Assume that `main()` does not return like common functions.
 Why is this assumption necessary right now?
-Use Risc-V calling conventions.
+Use RISC-V calling conventions.

 ```c
 {% include_relative functions-stack/ex1.c %}